ToriningenGames/Marisa-GB-1/README.md

 Stores the compiled versions of game assets.
 Safe to delete.

 ### Sound
+Brings the hills to life with the sound of music.
+All text files.
+Edit away!

 ### Source
 All the assembly files for the game's code.
 Other asm files can be included as same directory ("file.asm"), but resources are included as "rsc\name.ext"